zorawar1090/homework-week-1/README.md

 - Implement fighting an enemy. (how you do it is up to you!)

 - When an enemy or weapon gets clicked it gets deleted from the page

+#Notes

+- I did not add image sources.
+Instead, I gave the img element permanent height and width.

+- I know it is not the right way but I focused more on implementing section 4 features.

+## Fighting an enemy

+- Choose an enemy to fight with health greater than 0

+- Clicking on shoot decrements health of enemy by one point

+- When health is 0, enemy is defeated

+## Struggles

+- My css is not on point and I did not choose appropriate selectors.